matthieugomez/regife/README.md

 ### Syntax

-`regife` requires a formula and the option `factors`, composed of an id variable, a time variable, and the dimension.
+`regife` requires a formula and the option `factors`, that specifies the id variable, the time variable, and the dimension:

 ```
 insheet "data/cigar.csv", clear